The Chase (Doctor Who): Sets and design

-Due to the variety of work required, set designers Raymond Cusick and John Wood both worked on The Chase; Cusick focused on the Dalek's time machine, the Mechonoid city, and the haunted house, while Wood concentrated on the Empire State Building and the Mary Celeste.
-For the designs of the Mechonoids, Cusick was inspired by the designs of Richard Buckminster Fuller; the expensive models, which used three two-part fibreglass casings, were made by Shawcraft Models and completed in March 1965.
+Due to the variety of work required, set designers Raymond Cusick and John Wood both worked on The Chase; Cusick focused on the Daleks' time machine, the Mechonoid city, and the haunted house, while Wood concentrated on the Empire State Building and the Mary Celeste.
+A substantial part of the serial's budget was allocated to the construction of the Mechonoids, with a total cost of £812.
+Cusick was inspired by the designs of Richard Buckminster Fuller; the expensive models, which used three two-part fibreglass casings, were made by Shawcraft Models and completed in March 1965.
 Like the Daleks, they were designed to be controlled by a hidden operator inside the casing.
-Hartnell disliked the need to be precise with his movements around the props.
+William Hartnell disliked the need to be precise with his movements around the props.
 The Mechonoids were too large to maintain after production; a Fungoid and the Mire Beast were kept, later appearing in a display at an exhibition in 1967.
-With production approaching, the crew noted that it needed to use the two Dalek props on loan to Belle Vue Zoo by early March.
-They also enquired into loaning the two Daleks given to the Dr. Barnardo's home in Ilford, Essex; when Dr. Barnardo's indicated that the props could only be used for a few days at the end of April, the crew decided to proceed without them.
+With production approaching, the crew noted it needed to use the two Dalek props on loan to Belle Vue Zoo by early March.
+They also enquired into loaning the two Daleks given to the Dr. Barnardo's home in Ilford, Essex; when Dr. Barnardo's indicated the props could only be used for a few days at the end of April, the crew decided to proceed without them.
 Other Dalek props were sourced from Ealing Studios, and from original manufacturer Shawcraft Models in Uxbridge; at the time, another prop was on loan to a different BBC production, thought to be an episode of Hugh and I, "Bun Fight", which aired on 11 April 1965.